 Five important new books for reds and greens.
 Dust Bowls of Empire.
 Oil, Power and War.
 The Big Muddy.
 Never Home Alone.
 The Neoliberal Diet.

-Climate & Capitalism can’t review every book we receive, but this columns lists and links to any that seem relevant to Climate & Capitalism’s mission, along with brief descriptions.
+Climate & Capitalism can’t review every book we receive, but this column lists and links to any that seem relevant to Climate & Capitalism’s mission, along with brief descriptions.
 Titles listed here may be reviewed in future.

 Please note: Inclusion of a book does not imply endorsement, or that we agree with everything (or even anything!) these books say.